custom-components/pyscript/docs/reference.rst

 is used to determine which application scripts are autoloaded.
 That's the only configuration structure that pyscript checks - any other parameters can be added and used as you like.

 At startup, pyscript loads the following files.
-It also unloads and reloads these files if they have changed when the ``pyscript.reload`` service is called, which also reloads the ``yaml`` configuration.
+It also automatically unloads and reloads files when they are changed, renamed, created or deleted:

 ``<config>/pyscript/*.py``
   all files with a ``.py`` suffix are autoloaded.